Unrelenting Standards/Hyper-Criticalness Schema

 ✽ Connection and Intimacy

 It's hard to be in a relationship with someone who has Unrelenting Standards because they are rarely present in the moment.
 They are constantly thinking about what they have done and what they still need to do.
-This schema may often lead to Workaholism and Alcohol Dependency.
+This schema may often lead to Workaholism and Alcohol Dependancy.
 Individuals may also make their partners feel as though they are never measuring up.

 ✽ Relaxation and Spontaneity